 </div>

-]]></content><author><name>Anatolii Afanasev</name></author><category term="kotlin" /><category term="data-class" /><summary type="html"><![CDATA[This post describes how to remove class properties from toString() method manually if you don’t want to use Sekret library.]]></summary></entry><entry><title type="html">Sekret — risk-free toString() of Kotlin data class?</title><link href="https://afanasev.net/kotlin-library/2019/08/13/sekret.html" rel="alternate" type="text/html" title="Sekret — risk-free toString() of Kotlin data class?" /><published>2019-08-13T07:18:12+00:00</published><updated>2019-08-13T07:18:12+00:00</updated><id>https://afanasev.net/kotlin-library/2019/08/13/sekret</id><content type="html" xml:base="https://afanasev.net/kotlin-library/2019/08/13/sekret.html"><![CDATA[<h2 id="problem">Problem</h2>
+]]></content><author><name>Anatolii Afanasev</name></author><category term="kotlin" /><category term="data-class" /><summary type="html"><![CDATA[This post describes how to remove class properties from the toString() method manually if you prefer not to use the Sekret compiler plugin.]]></summary></entry><entry><title type="html">Sekret — risk-free toString() of Kotlin data class?</title><link href="https://afanasev.net/kotlin-library/2019/08/13/sekret.html" rel="alternate" type="text/html" title="Sekret — risk-free toString() of Kotlin data class?" /><published>2019-08-13T07:18:12+00:00</published><updated>2019-08-13T07:18:12+00:00</updated><id>https://afanasev.net/kotlin-library/2019/08/13/sekret</id><content type="html" xml:base="https://afanasev.net/kotlin-library/2019/08/13/sekret.html"><![CDATA[<h2 id="problem">Problem</h2>

 <div class="language-kotlin highlighter-rouge">